 Network effects are important for investors to consider as any business reliant on network effects to get their business where they need it to be must attract a "critical mass" of users so that the network effects take hold.
 Determining what that critical mass is for that product or service and how much it will cost to get the business to that point are key considerations in weighing up the attractiveness of a business.

 Investors favour businesses that can predictably and consistently generate income over long periods of time.
-If your business is product based, do you have a pipeline of products that are going to mitigate the "hit" risk for an investor?
-Many people would be pleased with one succesful product, but in a world in which product lifecycles are getting shorter and shorter, investors are drawn to businesses that can make it happen year in year out.
+If your business is product-based, do you have a pipeline of products that are going to mitigate the "hit" risk for an investor?
+Many people would be pleased with one successful product, but in a world in which product lifecycles are getting shorter and shorter, investors are drawn to businesses that can make it happen year in year out.